skatejs/skatejs/README.md

 ### ES6 Modules

-The Skate source is written using [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
+The Skate source is written using [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 If you're using a transpilation method, then you can `import skate from 'src/index';` and use it in your projects as you would any ES6 module.

 ### Global

-If you're still skating old school the `dist` directory contains the compiled ES5 source.
-The compiled source does not use a module loader; everything will just work.
-Access Skate as a global with `skate`.
+If you're still skating old school the `dist` directory contains the bundled ES5 source and contains both a UMD definition and a global `skate` variable.